husk13s/husk13s/README.md

 - 👋 Hi, I’m @husk13s
-- 👀 I’m interested in Backend Development
+- 👀 I’m interested in Backend Development & building web application
 - 🌱 I’m currently learning Laravel and still trying to master it
 - 💞️ I’m looking to collaborate on (null)
 - 📫 How to reach me: for now i think you can email me on akmalhsa@gmail.com